bxie/bxie-academic/content/press/index.md

 > Tourist Benji Xie said people were swimming at the base of waterfalls when the flash flooding struck.
 He and his friends ran up to a bathroom with other campers to wait out the rain.

-The first (and only?) time the [AP News interviewed me](https://apnews.com/general-news-11d3f78a517f43a3a5541288938b4e79) was after my friends and got caught in a flash flood in the Havasupai reservation of the Grand Canyon in 2018.
+The first (and only?) time the [AP News interviewed me](https://apnews.com/general-news-11d3f78a517f43a3a5541288938b4e79) was after my friends I and got caught in a flash flood in the Havasupai reservation of the Grand Canyon in 2018.
 To my recollection, I gave an incredible story about how members of the Havasupai Tribe acted swiftly and decisively with limited resources to ensure the safety of some 200 tourists.
-But instead, they recorded by rich descriptions [and photos](https://www.santafenewmexican.com/news/local_news/flash-flood-sends-tourists-to-high-ground-near-grand-canyon/article_d66dfcb3-4098-51b3-81d9-391c4d9f16c9.html) of water mixing with sand.
+But instead, they recorded my rich descriptions [and photos](https://www.santafenewmexican.com/news/local_news/flash-flood-sends-tourists-to-high-ground-near-grand-canyon/article_d66dfcb3-4098-51b3-81d9-391c4d9f16c9.html) of water mixing with sand.